 HVAC systems come in a surprising variety of types and configurations.
 Single-zone systems are controlled by a single thermostat.
 Multi-zone systems can serve multiple spaces, each with its own thermostat.
-Heat can be generated using furnaces, electric resistance, solar panels, or heat-pumps that draw heat from air, water, or the ground.
+Heat can be generated using furnaces, electric resistance, solar panels, or heat pumps that draw heat from the air, water, or the ground.
 Some systems condition air centrally and distribute it using ducts and fans.
 Others heat and cool water in large central boilers and chillers, pump the water around the building, and (closer to the occupied zones) transfer the heat to air using coils.
-Additional options pump hot or cold water through pipes in the floor, ceiling, or specialized panels and radiate heat into (or absorb radiant heat from) the space.
+Additional options pump hot or cold water through pipes in the floor, ceiling, or specialized panels and radiate heat into (or absorb radiant heat from) space.

 1. Multiple Mechanical Systems Serving Single Building Use-Type.